Tulip Siddiq: Anti-corruption investigation in Bangladesh

-In her resignation letter, Siddiq maintained her innocence but acknowledged that the ongoing situation could distract from the government's work.
+She resigned her ministerial position on 14 January 2025, maintaining her innocence but acknowledging that the ongoing situation could distract from the government's work.
 Prime Minister Keir Starmer accepted her resignation, noting that no evidence of financial misconduct had been found.
-The UK Anti-Corruption Coalition called for Siddiq to relinquish her economic crime responsibilities due to a potential conflict of interest, given her family ties to the deposed regime in Bangladesh.
+The UK Anti-Corruption Coalition had called for Siddiq to relinquish her economic crime responsibilities due to a potential conflict of interest, given her family ties to the deposed regime in Bangladesh.

 On 13 April 2025, the ACC issued an arrest warrant against Siddiq as part of an investigation into her alleged involvement in corruption during Sheikh Hasina's premiership, with Siddiq being accused of illegally receiving land.
 Siddiq's lawyers noted that she denies the charges, which they said were "politically motivated", adding that the ACC had not brought forward any evidence to support its arrest warrant.

+Siddiq was tried in-absentia alongside 26 others, on 11 August 2025 in Bangladesh over allegations she illegally received a plot of land in the Dhaka diplomatic zone.
+On 1 December 2025, she was convicted and sentenced to two years' imprisonment and a fine of 100,000 taka (£620).
+The UK does not have an extradition treaty with Bangladesh and it seems unlikely Siddiq will serve the sentence.
+She faces a number of further charges.
+The Labour Party stated that it would not recognise the judgment nor subject her to party disciplinary action due to the conviction.
+Siddiq responded to the conviction saying "The outcome of this kangaroo court is as predictable as it is unjustified.
+I hope this so-called 'verdict' will be treated with the contempt it deserves."

 Personal life

+Siddiq with her mother Sheikh Rehana, her aunt ousted Prime Minister of Bangladesh Sheikh Hasina and former British MP Rushanara Ali in 2017.

 Siddiq is a Muslim, but said she is "more cultural than religious".
 In 2013, she married Christian Percy, a strategy consultant who formerly worked in the Foreign and Commonwealth Office.
 In April 2016, Siddiq gave birth to a daughter at the Royal Free Hospital in Hampstead.
 She gave birth to a son in January 2019.
 Two days before the birth she attended the Commons in a wheelchair, for a critical Brexit-related vote.
 On 29 January 2019, following a change in House of Commons standing orders, she became the first ever MP to vote by proxy.

 Since becoming an MP, Siddiq has spoken at Limmud and attends synagogue events.
 In April 2019, she announced that a relative had died in the 2019 Sri Lanka Easter bombings.
+This relative was Siddiq's second-cousin-once-removed, Zayan Chowdhury, who was a grandson of Siddiq's first-cousin-once-removed, Sheikh Fazlul Karim Selim, a former MP of Bangladesh.

 Siddiq and her family live in a semi-detached house in East Finchley rented from an official of the London branch of the Bangladesh Awami League.

 In 2024, the Financial Times reported that Siddiq's and Labour leader Keir Starmer's families were close friends.